afpmarques/afpmarques/README.md

 ## 👋 Yo!

-I'm [Your Name], a frontend dev who mostly works with React.
-Been doing web stuff for a while now.
+I'm André, a frontend dev who mostly works with React.
+I used to do full stack, but these days I mostly stick to the frontend.
+Been doing web stuff for a few years now.

 Lately, I’ve been getting into game dev and trying to improve as an artist (slow progress, but it’s happening).
 Still figuring things out, experimenting a lot, and having fun along the way.

-### 🧪 What I'm messing with
+### What I'm messing with
 - React, Redux, and the usual frontend tools
-- Game dev stuff (Godot, Unity, still deciding what sticks)
-- Pixel art, sketches, and sometimes 3D when I'm feeling brave
+- Game dev stuff – mostly messing with Godot right now, but also trying out Unity and even some Pygame just for fun
+- Pixel art (mostly in Aseprite), some sketches on paper, and maybe some 3D eventually (haven’t made anything yet, but it's on the list)

-### 📝 Random goals
+### Random goals
 - Make a small game and actually finish it
 - Draw something that doesn’t look cursed
-- Keep learning cool stuff without burning out

-### 📬 Say hi
+### Say hi
 If you're into the same things or just wanna chat, feel free to reach out.

----

-That’s it for now.
-Thanks for passing by 👾